DataChi/memdb/README.md

 An example of such a record is the first one in the above trace excerpt.

-4. Memory access record with call-site information, but without data-source information

-This record has the same format as the type 3 above, but the last field contains the source file/line of the access instead of <unknown>.
+**Memory access record with call-site information, but without data-source information**: This record has the same format as the type 3 above, but the last field contains the source file/line of the access instead of <unknown>.
 The fifth record in the above excerpt is an example of such a record.

-5. Memory access record with call-site information and with data-source information

-This record is the same as the type 4 above, but we have two additional fields at the end:
+**Memory access record with call-site information and with data-source information:** This record is the same as the type 4 above, but we have two additional fields at the end:

 * the source code location of the dynamic memory allocation corresponding to this access
 * the name of the variable to which this access is made.